+This is a blog in defense of the use of white noise as a sleeping tool.
 Let’s start from the beginning with what we actually know about white noise.
-In the womb, fetuses are exposed to sound that ranges from, at a minimum, 72 decibels all the way up to 111 decibels.
+In the womb, fetuses are exposed to sound that ranges from 72 decibels all the way up to 111 decibels.
 That means for the last 14 weeks of their development, all humans have been hearing near constant sound akin to a vacuum cleaner at a 10 foot distance, all the way up to the equivalent of sitting in a club with a band playing.
-To make this even clearer, 120 decibels is the pain threshold – fetuses regularly experience sound only 9 decibels lower than that threshold.
+To make this even clearer, 120 decibels is the pain threshold.
+Fetuses regularly experience sound only 9 decibels lower than that threshold.

-So, your bundle joy comes out into the world where they’re regularly exposed to typical conversations (60 decibels) or roaring busses and trains (90-100 decibels).
-However, a lot of the time, it’s just quiet…a little too quiet to their newborn ears that are used to constant (loud) sound.
+So your bundle of joy comes out into the world where they’re regularly exposed to typical conversations (60 decibels), or roaring buses and trains (90-100 decibels).
+And yet, a lot of the time, their world is now quiet…a little too quiet to their newborn ears that are used to constant (loud) sound.

-Not only do they chill out and calm down, they also fall asleep 3 times faster than babies without white noise.
-We – sleep experts, pediatricians, people who pay attention to what’s happening around them – do not recommend white noise just because, we recommend it because it works!
+Not only does white noise chill babies out and calm down, they also fall asleep 3 times faster than babies without white noise.
+We sleep experts, pediatricians, people who pay attention to what’s happening around them, do not recommend white noise just because.
+We recommend it because it works!

 Now, you have Dr. Papsin coming out against white noise.

 There have already been a fair number of refutations that have come out against this doctor’s study, but I want to go in a little deeper to what Dr. Papsin is claiming.
-He’s saying that, “Maybe they’re (white noise machines) not so good for the baby.
+He says, “Maybe they’re (white noise machines) not so good for the baby.
 Maybe they don’t want to hear a heart sound.
 Maybe they want to hear their environment.” (emphasis added)

-The Huffington posts says that, “the authors of the new study acknowledge that a major limitation of their research is that it analyzed the machines’ maximum output levels, but not necessarily how parents use them in everyday life.”
+The Huffington posts says that “the authors of the new study acknowledge that a major limitation of their research is that it analyzed the machines’ maximum output levels, but not necessarily how parents use them in everyday life.” (emphasis added)

 To wrap things up, I want to point everyone to the original study.
 Dr. Papsin and his co-researchers didn’t actually study any babies.
 Not one.
-If you read the abstract you will learn that all the researchers discovered was that THREE of the FOURTEEN machines they studied were capable of putting out sound that was higher than 85 decibels and that because 85 decibels, “exceeds current occupational limits for accumulated noise exposure in adults” we should take some measure to study to use of white noise for infants during sleep.
+If you read the abstract you will learn that all the researchers discovered was that three of the fourteen machines they studied were capable of putting out sound that was higher than 85 decibels.
+And that because 85 decibels “exceeds current occupational limits for accumulated noise exposure in adults.”

-Let’s please use our common sense when we measure Dr. Papsin’s study against all the other data (and common sense) out there that supports the responsible use of white noise.
+Let’s please use our common sense when we measure Dr. Papsin’s study against all the other data out there that supports the responsible use of white noise.